 We understand that fostering children and young people is a significant commitment, which demands particular skills of understanding, responsibility and patience from the foster carer.

 Foster caring is a rewarding yet challenging career; we pay our foster carers a generous professional fee because we recognise the great value they bring to our services.
 Our fees take into account the significance of the role you play in a child or young person’s life and the demands of foster care.

-An allowance for the child or young person you are caring for is also paid direct to yourself.
+An allowance for the child or young person you are caring for is also paid directly to yourself.
 This allowance is to cover food, clothing, household expenses, pocket money, bus/travel fares, holidays and birthday/Christmas gifts for the child or young person.

-The weekly amount of professional fees and allowance varies depending various factors such as your experience as a foster carer and the age of the child or young person.
+The weekly amount of professional fees and allowance varies depending on various factors such as your experience as a foster carer and the age of the child or young person.
 We can tell you much more about this when you get in touch.